 The hormone melatonin is crucial for sleep, which explains why insomnia suffers usually have lower levels of it.
 By increasing melatonin, CBD oil can help you fall asleep faster and stay asleep longer.

+There’s been a few stories covered in the media for patients who claimed CBD oil has helped them manage their epilepsy condition.
 Take the heart-rending story of Charlotte Figi, for instance.
 The young girl was born with severe myoclonic epilepsy of infancy (SMEI), or what’s commonly called Dravet syndrome.

 By the age of 4, the poor child had lost her speech, mobility, and ability to eat.
 On top of that, she was having an average of 300 seizures every week.